owhite/OTHER/odrive_vscode_tutorial.md

 see [this doc](https://docs.odriverobotics.com/developer-guide#building-and-flashing-the-firmware) for a little bit more information.

-### what is openocd anyway?
-The project openocd is yet another amazing open source effort that enables users to move compiled code on to microprocessors.
-It works for an incredible number of chips, including the STM32405.
-It handles that in part by packing a ot of the configuration for flashing the STM32 chip is located in the stlink-v2.cfg and stm32f4f.cfg files.

-But the other thing that openocd can do to do on-chip debugging.
-This means you can:
-* Start your program, and at the same time connect odrivetool
-* Specify just anything that might impact the behavior of odrive
-* Stop and start the program based specified conditions
-* Examine what has happened
-* To look for bugs or find out what is happening when youre configuring the odrive

-And by the way, it is absolutely astonishing that any of this is possible.
-It is an amazing world.

-### Running VScode
+### Flashing a build by running VScode
+It is also possible to flash firmware uing VScode.
+But remember: _that is only possible if you can do the same steps manually as shown in the previous section_.

-You can install VScode on macOS, windows, and linux.
+Install VScode on macOS, windows, or linux.
 Starting it is a little different for each environment.
 Once you can get it to run, here is a video to create a workspace [link]().
-A summary what is in the video:
+This is a of summary what is in the video:

 * start VScode
 * go to Terminal-->New terminal